John Torelli - Jersey Small Arms Gunsmithing

 |The photo to the left shows the culprit in this mess.
 It's the Piston Shock Absorber and it's located next in line down the Magazine Tube.
 The Shock Absorber is just a steel washer with a rubberized cushion stuck to it.
 After many years and especially if any oil gets on it, the cushion dissolves and leaves a part of itself stuck to the Piston as the Piston bumps into it under recoil.
 Replacements have recently become available through the Gun Parts Corp. and they seem to be quite durable.
 Over the years, however, I've been replacing these worn out Shock Absorbers with a plastic (not rubber) hose washer available at most hardware stores.
 Just trim the washer to fit the tube snugly and place it on top of the remaining factory steel washer.
 One other thing to look for is dents on the long slots on either side of the magazine tube where the Connecting Pin rides.
 When the Shock Absorbers get really bad it can allow the pin to slam into the end of the slots denting them up pretty badly.
 This can cause the entire assembly to stick and create a jam.
 The best preventative for all of this is to NEVER let any oil get anywhere near this assembly.||

 Colt 1911 Style Pistol Info

-1. Cock the hammer (chamber
+1. Cock the hammer (chamber and magazine empty of

 2. Without depressing the Grip Safety, pull the trigger.
 The hammer should NOT fall.